manuel-uberti/manuel-uberti.github.io/_posts/2020-10-16-repl-switching.md

 the REPL of the expected type pops up, sometimes the other one appears, sometimes I get a message about a missing REPL in the current session.
 Manually linking the current buffer to the correct REPL with <kbd>C-c C-s b</kbd> seems to fix the problem, but it’s only a matter of time.
-It takes a couple of other buffer switching operations to bring the issue back.
+It takes a couple of buffer switching operations to bring the issue back.
 It is as if the link between the buffer and the REPL has vanished.
-Even worse, without that link I can forget about <kbd>C-c C-k</kbd> to load the buffer.
+Even worse, without that link I can forget about <kbd>C-c C-k</kbd>
+to load the buffer.

 To overcome my frustration, I sat back and looked at how exactly I interact with
 CIDER: